Reports

 What is the certification process?
 How long does it take?

-3. Revisions & Resubmission: You’ll then have the opportunity to make improvements based on our feedback and submit updated evidence.
+- Revisions & Resubmission: You’ll then have the opportunity to make improvements based on our feedback and submit updated evidence.
+Our process allows for up to two additional, optional rounds of revision to ensure you’re reaching the optimal score.

 What evidence or documentation is required?